-Fostering stronger connections between utilities and universities for research, development, and testing of innovative solutions is a priority for LIFT.
+Fostering stronger connections between utilities and universities for the research, development, and testing of innovative solutions is a priority for us.
 Improved collaborations and engagement provide win-win scenarios for both sectors and advance new technology development and deployment.

 Making A Connection